History of Suriname: Independence

-In 1973 the Dutch government started independence negotiations with the local government, led by the NPS (a largely Creole party), at the request of members of the NPS, which was granted on November 25, 1975.
+In 1973 the Dutch government started independence negotiations with the local government, led by the NPS (a largely Creole party), at the request of members of the NPS, which was granted on 25 November 1975.
 The Dutch instituted an aid programme worth US$1.5 billion to last till 1985.
 The first President of the country was Johan Ferrier, with Henck Arron (leader of the NPS) as Prime Minister.
 Despite agreements with the new Surinam government roughly a third of the population emigrated to the Netherlands prior to and after independence, fearing that the new country would not be viable.
-Also contrary to the agreements with the new Surinam government, many originally Dutch settlers (bakra's/boeroes) were expropriated by the new Surinam Government.
+Also contrary to the agreements with the new Surinam government, many originally Dutch settlers (bakra's "whites"/boeroes "farmers") were expropriated by the new Surinam Government.

 In 1980, the government of Henck Arron was overthrown in a military coup led by Sergeant-Major Dési Bouterse.
-President Ferrier refused to recognise the new government, appointing Henk Chin A Sen (of the Nationalist Republican Party).
+President Ferrier refused to recognise the new government, appointing Henk Chin A Sen (of the Nationalist Republican Party; NRP).
 Another coup followed five months later, with the army replacing Ferrier with Chin A Sen. These developments were largely welcomed by a population that expected the new army-installed government to put an end to corruption and improve the standard of living.
 This was despite the fact that the new regime banned opposition parties and became increasingly dictatorial.
-The Dutch initially accepted the new government; however, relations between Suriname and the Netherlands collapsed when 15 members of the political opposition were killed by the army on December 8, 1982, in Fort Zeelandia.
+The Dutch initially accepted the new government; however, relations between Suriname and the Netherlands collapsed when 15 members of the political opposition were killed by the army on 8 December 1982, in Fort Zeelandia.
 This event is also known as the Decembermoorden ('December murders').
-The Dutch and Americans cut off their aid in protest at the move.
+The Netherlands and the US cut off their aid in protest at the move.